Light-O-Day® Hydrangea

 The Light-O-Day® hydrangea (Hydrangea macrophylla ‘BAILDAY’ Light-O-Day®) is a cultivar of the bigleaf hydrangea, a deciduous shrub native to Japan and China belonging to the Hydrangeaceae family.
 This elegant hydrangea cultivar has stunning lacecap flowers and variegated foliage.
 Flowers are comprised of bright white, sterile outer florets surrounding small, fertile inner flowers which can be blue or pink depending on the soil pH.
 Refined green leaves are edged with pure white, giving the shrub a bright and clean appearance.
 Light-O-Day® is a moderately fast-growing hydrangea, adding 13 - 24+ inches of growth per year and eventually reaching 3-5 feet in height and width.

-Light-O-Day® hydrangeas grow in zones 5-9, and prefer partial shade and rich, well-draining soil.
+Light-O-Day® hydrangeas grow in zones 5-9, and prefer part shade and rich, well-draining soil.
 Partial shade is important, as these hydrangeas can be sensitive to intense sun exposure, particularly in the afternoon.
 In extreme heat, the large, delicate leaves of the bigleaf hydrangea can lose water quickly through transpiration, leading to wilting.
 Deer will eat hydrangea flower buds and leaves, especially the tender young growth.
 If you have deer browsing in your yard and would like to grow a flowering shrub in partial shade, try Flaming Silver Japanese Andromeda as a deer-resistant alternative to bigleaf hydrangeas.

 Does the Light-O-Day® Hydrangea Bloom on Old or New Wood?